Fish oil contains omega-3 essential fatty acids your dog needs. But is fish oil good for dogs?

 Green-lipped mussels are found in the pristine waters off the coast of New Zealand.
-They can be sustainably farmed, so they’re an environmentally responsible alternative to fish oil … with all the same benefits.
+They can be sustainably farmed, so they’re an environmentally responsible choice … with all the same benefits.
 These mussels eat phytoplankton, which can also be sustainably grown.

 2. Ahiflower Oil

-Ahiflower is a wild plant that is now cultivated for the omega-rich oil of its seeds.
-This up-and-coming plant oil is a fully sustainable source of essential fatty acids.
+Ahiflower is a plant oil that's a fully sustainable source of essential fatty acids (3).
 Just one acre of ahiflower can yield the same amount of omega-rich oil as 40,000 mackerel or sardines.
 It's high in GLA as well as SDA (stearidonic acid).
 SDA is a precursor for EPA, one of the important anti-inflammatory omega-3 fats in fish oil.

 Phytoplankton is a food source that anchors ocean ecosystems.
 These microalgae are full of nutrients, including EPA.
-They can be sustainably grown on land and contain a powerful antioxidant, Superoxide Dismutase.
-The downside of phytoplankton is that is very expensive.
+They can be sustainably grown on land and contain a powerful antioxidant, Superoxide Dismutase (SOD).
+The downside of phytoplankton is that it's very expensive.